 The gums around the area where the tooth was removed will be sore for some time and you will be given specific post-op instructions to ensure optimal healing.

 There are several reasons why tooth extractions are recommended, including the following:

 - Impacted teeth (this service is often referred out to an Oral Surgeon)

 - Severely decayed teeth

 - Preparation for dental implants

 - Treat overcrowding

 - Prevent gum disease or an infection from spreading

 If the wisdom teeth or impacted teeth in the back of the mouth were removed, you will need to keep the area clean and avoid eating from that side or drinking anything with a straw to protect the area while it heals.
 Also, if the blood clot forming over the extraction area is dislodged or removed, it can delay healing and increase the risk of infection.

 It is important to remember that whether you have impacted teeth or a severely damaged tooth that cannot be saved, getting timely treatment can improve your oral health.
-Your dentist at The Smile Centre - Venice can determine if you need a surgical tooth extraction.
+Your experienced provider at The Smile Centre - Venice can determine if you need a surgical tooth extraction.
 For more information, call us at 941-484-0555.